Predatory Journals and Publishers

 Use these resources to identify, and avoid, predatory publishers.

-Cabell’s Blacklist is a searchable list of journals that have been independently investigated and flagged for predatory practices.
+Cabell’s Predatory Reports is a searchable list of journals that have been independently investigated and flagged for predatory practices.
 We subscribe to this resource specifically so that you can check it for predatory publishers as you consider submitting your work to a journal and so that you can avoid citing such publications.

 You should always actively evaluate a publication as you interact with it.
 To determine where a journal falls on the scale of predatory practices, use Loyola Marymount University Library’s journal evaluation rubric.